Callidon/bloom-filters/README.md

 **Methods**:

 * `add(element: string) -> void`: add an element into the filter.
-* `has(element: string) -> boolean'`: Test an element for membership, returning False if the element is definitively not in the filter and True is the element might be in the filter.
+* `has(element: string) -> boolean`: Test an element for membership, returning False if the element is definitively not in the filter and True is the element might be in the filter.
 * `equals(other: BloomFilter) -> boolean`: Test if two filters are equals.
 * `rate() -> number`: compute the filter's false positive rate (or error rate).